area9innovation/flow9/tools/dsl/readme.md

 - Figure out good syntax for stepped range: 1, 3, ... , 9, "1..9 in steps of 2", "1..9 (+2)", ...

-- Add default values to function calls
+- Add named function calls in combination with defaults
-  - Overloading

 - Add default values to structs
   - struct Circle(radius = 1), and then "Circle()" gives that